 The CAC individualizes your recovery through adaptive care, ranging from recommendations for accommodations to transition back to normal school and work activities.

-Concussion can occur in many different settings and in almost any sport, including cheerleading.
-But athletes in contact sports—football, hockey, rugby, soccer, lacrosse, basketball, baseball, softball—have a 10- to 20-percent chance of experiencing a concussion each playing season.
+Concussions can occur in many different settings and almost any sport, including cheerleading.
+Athletes in contact sports such as football, hockey, rugby, soccer, lacrosse, basketball, baseball, and softball have a 10% to 20% chance of experiencing sports related concussion each playing season.
 In high school football alone, players across the United States experience as many as 250,000 concussions each year.